 Other Migration Theories - Bering Land Bridge National Preserve

 In today's world, the peopling of the Americas is a hotly debated topic.
 Evidence for competing theories continues to change the ways we understand our prehistoric roots.
 While evidence of animal migration is more solidified, the human story may be more complicated.
-As of 2008, genetic findings are suggesting that a single population of modern humans migrated from southern Siberia toward the land mass known as the Bering Land Bridge as early as 30,000 years ago, and crossed over to the Americas by 16,500 years ago.
+As of 2008, genetic findings suggest that a single population of modern humans migrated from southern Siberia toward the land mass known as the Bering Land Bridge as early as 30,000 years ago, and crossed over to the Americas by 16,500 years ago.
 Archaeological evidence shows that by 15,000 years ago, humans had made it south of the Canadian ice sheets.

 While this may represent the earliest migration, it was not the only one.
 Once the first humans made it over, it appears that multiple migrations took place over the next several millennia, not only across the ice-free corridor, but also along the coast by boat.
-Evidence is still sparse and often conflicting however, so theories of the "first Americans" are still largely inconclusive.
+Evidence is still sparse and often conflicting however, some theories of the "first Americans" are still largely inconclusive.

 How we know what we know